Hello, in this post we see on the different types of PF Forms available to avail EPFO benefits.

 This is filled by nominees or heirs of a member who had died for the final settlement of the EPF account.

-If the nominee is a minor or disabled, the guardian has to fill the form on his behalf.
+If the nominee is minor or disabled, then the guardian has to fill the form on his behalf.
 The money can be remitted in the bank account directly or by money order.